 Because Mercury has 4.5 times the mass of the Moon, it would have been more resistant to heating up during the peripheral passage of Jupiter than the Moon was.
 Mercury would also have been more resistant to Jupiter’s gravitational pull after separation and so might have followed a slightly more distant trajectory from Jupiter.
 The consequently relatively lower (but still high) temperature could explain why Mercury has much higher levels of potassium and sulfur, which presumably would have been lost by the hot Comet Moon.
 Data from the MESSENGER orbiter are very consistent with a Mercury-Moon separation event whereas they undermine competing hypotheses such as a giant impact that caused Mercury to lose a putative original thick coating of silicate rock.16

-The Moon possesses remanent high-intensity paleomagnetism seemingly derived from a dynamo; and its intensity surpasses the capacity of the small lunar core to generate a field.17 These characteristics are very plausibly the consequences of a Merculuna dynamo that the Moon lost upon separation about 3.95 billion years ago (it is not clear, however, how the Moon’s magnetic field remained at a high level for many millions of years thereafter, suggesting that an unsuspected mechanism generated the field).
+The Moon possesses remanent high-intensity paleomagnetism seemingly derived from a dynamo; and its intensity surpasses the capacity of the small lunar core to generate a field.17 These characteristics are very plausibly the consequences of a Merculuna dynamo that the Moon lost upon separation about 3.95 billion years ago (it is not clear, however, how the Moon’s magnetic field remained at a high level for many millions of years thereafter).
 For some time, the Moon and Mercury, on highly elliptical orbits, passed repeatedly through the asteroid belt, accounting for their similarly heavily cratered surfaces and obviating the need for the Late Heavy Bombardment hypothesis.
 Then, before the Moon cooled and lost plasticity as well as perhaps its comet tail, it was captured by Earth.
 This dating contradicts the Giant Impact hypothesis of the Moon’s origin, which places that putative event many hundreds of millions of years earlier.
 Supporting this interpretation is evidence from zircons that Earth’s surface temperature from 4.4 billion years ago was under 200ºC, which the authors take to mean that any Giant Impact must have happened before then; but they question whether there was such a putative Giant Impact and note that a capture of the Moon would not have affected Earth’s surface temperature.18

 This explanation of the origin of the Moon also provides a solution to the lunar inclination problem: the high obliquity of the Moon’s orbit (5.1°) is in the vicinity of the obliquity of Mercury’s orbit (7.0°), and it is higher than the obliquities of the orbits of the other planets.
+(See also “Revised Capture Theory of the Origin of the Earth-Moon System“.)

 Comets Earth and Mars